 Brenda Gorlick has been involved in the Performing Arts world for over 40 years in many aspects of the business.
 As a performer, she has acted, sung and danced her way across Canada, the U.S. and parts of Europe including Canada’s Royal Winnipeg Ballet, the acclaimed Stratford Festival and the Banff Centre of Fine Arts.
 She received a Women of Distinction Award for Arts and Culture in 2015 and was named to the Wall of Fame at Rainbow Stage in 2014.

-Brenda serves as Associate Artistic director for Winnipeg Studio Theatre – a cutting edge professional musical theatre company which has produced hit shows such as Spring Awakening, Altar Boyz and the world premiere of Hersteria!
-She helms the youth and adult StudioWorks program – a training wing for emerging artists who wish to excel in “triple threat” technique.
-The troupes have performed at numerous events including Winnipeg Fringe Festival, Words and Deeds Gala, WSO’s Adventures in Music series and the 2017 Canada Summer Games.
+Brenda serves as Associate Artistic director for Winnipeg Studio Theatre – a cutting edge professional musical theatre company which has produced hit shows such as Spring Awakening, Spelling Bee and the western Canadian premiere of School of Rock.
+She helms the youth and adult StudioWorks programs – a training wing for emerging artists who wish to excel in “triple threat” technique.
+The troupes have performed at numerous events including the Canada Games 2017, WSO’s Adventures in Music series and Disneyland USA.

-In 2015, Ms. Gorlick appeared as Morticia in Dry Cold Production’s hit – The Addams Family and appeared in both Rainbow Stage productions: the epic Les Misérables and hysterical Sister Act.
-Selected performer credits include: MTC/Theatre Calgary’s co-production of Evita, Rainbow Stage’s Wizard of Oz in the coveted role of Wicked Witch of the West, Jennyanydots/Gumbie in Cats and the ultimate role of Anita in the Banff Centre’s West Side Story.
+Ms. Gorlick’s most recent stage appearances include Morticia in Dry Cold Production’s hit – The Addams Family and Rainbow Stage productions: the epic Les Misérables and hysterical Sister Act.
+Selected performer credits include: MTC/Theatre Calgary’s co-production of Evita, Rainbow Stage’s Wizard of Oz in the coveted role of Wicked Witch of the West, Jennyanydots/Gumbie in Cats and her all-time favourite: Anita in the Banff Centre’s West Side Story.

-In film, Ms. Gorlick is featured in the indie short “If It Ain’t Got”, and has portrayed the principal role of Phyllis Flatow opposite Shirley Maclaine in the movie of the week, Hell On Heels: The Mary Kay Project.
-She acted as Assistant Dance Crew Liaison for Miramax Productions feature flick: Shall We Dance starring Richard Gere and Jennifer Lopez , and choreographer for Murdoch Mysteries.
+In film, Ms. Gorlick is featured in the indie short “If It Ain’t Got”, and has portrayed the principal role of Margot opposite Danica McKellar in the Hallmark movie, Love in Design.
+She acted as Assistant Dance Crew Liaison for Miramax Productions feature flick: Shall We Dance starring Richard Gere and Jennifer Lopez, and was choreographer for the series Murdoch Mysteries.